EpiphanyPrinting/Qidi-Plus-4-Bed-plate-object-detection/README.md

 # Temporary problems
-The End print macro sends it to the bottom of the printer everytime.
+~~The End print macro sends it to the bottom of the printer everytime.
 I believe this is being caused by the end gcode in orca slicer.
-Will look into that soon and update instructions.
+Will look into that soon and update instructions.~~ FIXED

+Will add fixable problems here.

 # Step one - Installing Open CV to the klippy python enviorment
 First we need to SSH into the printer.
 You can do this however you feel like.
 See https://github.com/qidi-community/Plus4-Wiki/blob/main/content/ssh-access/README.md